We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - accepts credit and debit cards, as well as Google Pay and PayPal

 - $69 per week for messaging therapy, which includes text, video, and audio messaging

 - $99 per week for live therapy, which includes four 45-minute live sessions per month

 - $129 per week for live and messaging therapy, which includes text, video, and audio messaging and four 45-minute live sessions per month

 - discount of 10% to 20% for paying biannually or quarterly

 - covered by some insurance plans

-- benefits available through some colleges, universities, and student organizations
+- benefits available through some employee assistance programs (EAP), colleges, universities, and student organizations

-Both providers follow a similar process for enrolling you.
+Both of these online therapy providers follow a similar process for enrollment.
 But they differ slightly in how they match you with a therapist.

 With both platforms, an initial questionnaire asks about you, your life, goals, and preferences.